tr1s/tris-webpack-boilerplate/README.md

 [Progressive web applications](https://developers.google.com/web/progressive-web-apps/) (PWAs) are web applications that load like regular web pages or websites but can offer the user functionality such as working offline, push notifications, and device hardware access traditionally available only to native applications.
 PWAs combine the flexibility of the web with the experience of a native application.

-The only reason why we're not scoring 100 on Google Lighthouse Reports is because this project is missing a [Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/).
-If you'd like to turn your site into a PWA then feel free to add and connect it yourself!
+The final step to make this boilerplate a PWA is to add the mandatory [Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) to the root of your project and configure it appropriately!

+<a name="gotcha"/></a>
 ___

-# Gotcha's:
+# Gotcha's

 Webpack runs into issues when trying to bundle big libraries like jQuery.
 You'll end up with console errors like `$ is not defined` or `jQuery is not defined`.
 To solve this we let Webpack treat it as an external.
 We then define the variables and include jQuery via a CDN.
 Most people have jQuery cached on their browser regardless so this won't be an issue in terms of performance.